r-Techsupport/rTS_Wiki/docs/meta/contributing.md

 > It is very important that you remember to **power-off the motherboard** and switch-off and unplug the PSU after each component test.
 Do this before you remove or install anything.
 ```

-To let the user know that it IS a warning, add the ❗ emoji to the beginning.

 #### Information

 {: .info .info-icon }